Skip to content

 • You will be able to connect the material you are working with to things happening in your life; situations and personal spiritual development areas.

-• you will demonstrate a developing ability to hold questions and challenges the material is bringing up for you
+• you will demonstrate a developing ability to hold questions and challenges the material is bringing up for you.

 UNIT 4

-• learn to identify doctrinal principles and reformulate them in terms of their application to ministry and/or general life situations.
+• will learn to identify doctrinal principles and reformulate them in terms of their application to ministry and/or general life situations.

 1. The Nature of the Lord’s Love